Ermuhammad B. Dushanov* and Natalia A. Koltovaya Pages 46 - 54 ( 9 )

-Background.
-Cells have specific enzymes (nucleoside triphosphate pyrophosphohydrolase) that hydrolyze non-canonic nucleoside triphosphates into nucleoside monophosphophates and pyrophosphate, thus removing them from metabolic processes.
-This class of enzymes includes inosine triphosphate pyrophosphatase (ITPA) which has specificity to ITP, dITP, XTP, dXTP.
+Background: Cells have specific enzymes (nucleoside triphosphate pyrophosphohydrolase) that hydrolyze non-canonic nucleoside triphosphates into nucleoside monophosphophates and pyrophosphate, thus removing them from the metabolic processes.
+This class of enzymes includes inosine triphosphate pyrophosphatase (ITPA) which has specificity to ITP, dITP, XTP and dXTP.

-Objective.
-The mutation (94C→A) rather often occurs in humans and can affect sensitivity of patients to medicines .
+Objective: The mutation (94C→A) rather often occurs in humans and can affect the sensitivity of patients to medicines.
 This mutation leads to a Pro32Thr substitution in the human ITPA protein.
 The mechanism for the inactivating effect of the mutation is unknown yet.

-Results.
-The analysis does not show the motion of the loop between α2 and β2 where mutation localized.
-Thus, the hypothesis of the flipped-out hydrophobic residue and subsequent of protein degradation has not confirmed.
+Results: The analysis does not show the motion of the loop between α2 and β2 where mutation localized.
+Thus, the hypothesis of the flipped-out hydrophobic residue and subsequent of protein degradation have not been confirmed.
 Dimer displacements were much higher than subunit displacements.
-Analysis of hydrogen bonds between subunits shows that there are the more stable hydrogen bonds in the wild-type homodimer and fewer in the mutant homodimer, while heterodimers have intermediate stability.
+The analysis of hydrogen bonds between subunits shows that there are the more stable hydrogen bonds in the wild-type homodimer and fewer in the mutant homodimer, while heterodimers have intermediate stability.